Last Updated: January 26, 2022

 There is no reason to believe the COVID-19 vaccines would be more risky or unsafe for people with IBD.
 There is no evidence to date that non-live vaccines cause disease or IBD flare-ups when given to people with IBD.
 The CLARITY IBD and ICARUS-IBD studies, which examine immunity after vaccination in IBD patients, have not reported any unexpected problems with safety of the vaccines.

 Can vaccines trigger an IBD flare?

 While the mRNA and non-replicating adenovirus vector vaccines have not been studied in those with IBD, there is no evidence to date that other non-live vaccines cause IBD flare-ups.
-We do not have data on the use of mRNA and adenovirus vector vaccines in people with IBD at this point, but the risk is likely low.
+Small studies have not shown any risk of flare-ups in IBD patients receiving COVID-19 vaccines.
 We do know individuals with IBD who contract COVID-19 often pause their immunosuppressing medication while recovering from infection, which in turn may cause a flare of their IBD.
 The CLARITY IBD and ICARUS-IBD studies, which examine immunity after vaccination in IBD patients, have not reported any unexpected flares of IBD in patients who get the vaccines.

 What are the Canadian recommendations for COVID-19 vaccines for people with IBD?